hptothenetwork/QuickSave/README.md

-# QuickSave - Smart Bookmarks Extension v2.0
+# QuickSave - Smart Bookmarks Extension v2.1

-A powerful and intuitive Chrome extension for managing bookmarks with advanced features like smart categorization, tags, notes, and enhanced organization.
+A powerful and intuitive Chrome extension for managing bookmarks with advanced features like smart categorization, tags, notes, enhanced organization, and now **Extension Search**!

-## 🚀 New in Version 2.0
+## 🚀 New in Version 2.1

+- ✨ **Extension Search Tab** - Search and open all your installed extensions
+- 🧩 **Quick Extension Launcher** - Find any extension instantly with search
+- 📊 **Extension Statistics** - See how many extensions you have at a glance
+- ⚡ **Fast Extension Access** - Open extension options/pages with one click
+- 🎯 **Smart Extension Detection** - Automatic categorization of extensions

+## 🎉 Features from v2.0

 - ✅ **Input Sanitization** - XSS protection and secure data handling
 - ✅ **Content Security Policy** - Enhanced security